skilesare/immortality/a_fresh_start/README.md

 Over time this economy provides a mericratic base income to all participants in proportion to how well their contributions to the economy perform in the future.

-There are many more details that are discussed later in the pattern language in the section Art and Democratic Catallaxianism
+There are many more details that are discussed later in the pattern language in the section Art and Democratic Hypercatallaxy

 XIV.
 Neutralizing Risk